sympower/dt-data-load-tool/docs/website/docs/general-usage/glossary.md

 ## [Verified source](../walkthroughs/add-a-verified-source)

-A Python module distributed with `dlt init` that allows creating pipelines that extract data from a particular **Source**.
+A Python module distributed with `data_load_tool init` that allows creating pipelines that extract data from a particular **Source**.
 Such a module is intended to be published in order for others to use it to build pipelines.